 FAX: (919) 681-6343

 The Department of Ophthalmology is one of the leading ophthalmology programs in the country.
-The department is comprised of eight clinical divisions, over 60 clinical faculty and 14 research faculty members, 21 sub-specialty fellows, 17 residents, and numerous rotating medical students.
-The department is dedicated to offering the latest in clinical eye care, innovation through research and translational medicine, and training the next generation of ophthalmologists.
+The department is comprised of eight clinical divisions, more than 70 clinical faculty and 15 research faculty members, 23 sub-specialty fellows, 25 residents (including 6 PGY1 residents in their intern year), and numerous rotating medical students.
+The department is dedicated to offering the latest in clinical eye care, innovation through basic research and translational discoveries, and training the next generation of comprehensive and sub-specialty ophthalmologists.

 Chair: Ben Alman, MD